Sunlis/ONI-nerf-electrolyzer/README.md

 Make it cost raw minerals instead.

-## Critter Trap / Fish Trap
+## Critter Trap / Fish Trap &check;

 Consuming plastic is absolutely insane since you'll have a rancher long before you'll ever have plastic.

 Make it cost raw minerals instead.

+## Incubator

+Incubators are generally not worth powering unless you cheese the Lullabied buff with a timer sensor, making the tradeoff of powering the building less interesting.

+Power use should be reduced tremendously (10-60W), but the Lullabied buff is dropped immediately when the building is unpowered.

+## Microbe Musher

+Uses way more power than the grill for some reason.

+The Fix: Power consumption reduced to 60W

-## Liquid Filter / Gas Filter / Solid Filter
+## Liquid Filter / Gas Filter / Solid Filter &check;

 These can be simulated less expensively with a shutoff valve and an element sensor, provided that the substance flows at full speed